Abstract commensurators of lattices in Lie groups: The abstract commensurator

 There is a weaker notion of equivalence similar to that of abstract commensurability.
 Define a relation on groups by $\Gamma_1 \sim \Gamma_2$ if there is a homomorphism $\phi : \Gamma_1 \to \Gamma_2$ with finite index image and finite kernel.
 Say that $\Gamma_1$ and $\Gamma_2$ are {\em commensurable up to finite kernels} if they lie in the same equivalence class of the equivalence relation generated by $\sim$.
 In general, groups which are commensurable up to finite kernels need not be abstractly commensurable.

 Recall that a group $\Gamma$ is {\em residually finite} if the intersection of all finite index subgroups is trivial.
 It is a theorem of Malcev that finitely generated linear groups are residually finite.
-The following is an easy exercise; see \cite{delaharpe} for proof. \begin{proposition} Two residually finite groups are abstractly commensurable if and only if they are commensurable up to finite kernels. \end{proposition}
+The following is an easy exercise that will be used in \S7 and \S8; see \cite{delaharpe} for proof. \begin{proposition} Two residually finite groups are abstractly commensurable if and only if they are commensurable up to finite kernels. \end{proposition}